cloudfoundry-attic/stac2/README.md

 The nabh app is connected to the stac2-redis service where it both reads/writes the work queues and where it does heavy recording of stats and counters related to http calls.

 ## nf
-TODO: ADD LINKS

-The nf app is not a core piece of stac2.
+The [nf](https://github.com/cloudfoundry/stac2/tree/master/nf) app is not a core piece of stac2.
 Instead its an extra app that is used by some of the heavy http oriented workloads; specifically, those starting with **xnf_**.
 The app is created staticaly and because of that, heavy http scenarios can throw load at it without first launching an instance.
 Within the Cloud Foundry team, we use this app and the related **xnf_** workloads to stress test the firewalls, load balancers, and cloud foundry routing layer.